Final State Gluon Emission in Deep-Inelastic Scattering at Next-to-Leading Twist: Medium modification kernel

 In Fig. \ref{fig:Kernel_Comp}, we compare our new result with both GW and AZZ kernels, as a function of the path-length-formation-time ratio ($\xi^-/\tau_F^-$).
 The momentum fraction is chosen as $z=0.5$ in this figure.
 Compared to the GW result, our current calculation predicts a much smaller value of the medium modification kernel up till a length around $1.5 \tau_F$.
 This is due to the negative contribution from the pre-emission rescattering diagram as given by Eq.~\eqref{Eqn:qgAndggScat4_d2H}, which is absent in the GW work due to its neglect of the $\vec{k}_\perp$-dependent phase factors before collinear expansion.

 The AZZ effort extended this to include only some of the $\vec{k}_\perp$-dependent phase factors, those that emanate from the leading diagram of the GW analysis, Fig.~\ref{fig:DoubleggScat1} in the current effort.
 As a result, the AZZ kernel coincides with the GW kernel in the small path length limit.
-Compared to the AZZ kernel, the current effort yields a final result that is positive definite, and steadily growing with length, unlike the AZZ kernel which begins to oscillate at $\xi^- \gtrsim \tau_F^-$.
+Compared to the AZZ kernel, the current effort yields a final result that is positive definite (for $n\rightarrow 1/2$ there is the possibility of a very small negative value, however the integral is positive definite past 1.3$\tau_f$ for any choice of $n$), and steadily growing with length, unlike the AZZ kernel which begins to oscillate at $\xi^- \gtrsim \tau_F^-$, and never becomes positive definite.

 To confirm the deviation between our result and the GW kernel indeed comes from those pre-emission rescattering diagrams, we present in Fig.~\ref{fig:Kernel_Comp} our result that only combines contribution from the post-emission rescattering scenarios, i.e., Eqs.~\eqref{Eqn:DoubleggScat1_d2H} and \eqref{Eqn:qgAndggScat1plus2_d2H}: